purcelba/jekyll-now/Neuroscience.md

 title: Neuroscience research
 permalink: /Neuroscience/
 ---
-I study how the brain combines diverse types of information to make decisions.
+I study how the brain combines different types of information to make decisions.
 I develop models that explain the computations that support decision making and design behavioral experiments to validate model predictions.
 I test how the brain could implement those computations by recording from large populations of neurons and use machine-learning algorithms to visualize neural states and predict upcoming choices.

 ___

 ## Neural models of decision making

 I developed neural computational models of decision making for my PhD thesis.
-My models use neural time-series data recorded from macaque monkeys making visual decisions as input to simple artificial neural networks.
-The models predict the monkeys's choices and response times and replicat the dynamics of actual neural populations.
-I showed how new model architectures can improve prediction accuracy and predict model dynamics consistent with observed neural responses.
+My models use neural time-series data recorded from macaque monkeys making visual decisions as input to shallow artificial neural networks.
+The models predict the monkey's choices and response times and reproduce the dynamics of actual neural populations.
 You can find an overview the modeling framework and sample code in the [gated_accumulator_model](https://github.com/purcelba/gated_accumulator_model) repository or read more about the details in the papers listed below.

 **Collaborators:** Thomas Palmeri, Jeffrey Schall, Gordon Logan, Richard Heitz, Jeremiah Cohen (Vanderbilt University)